 Additionally, a DUI can result in other significant consequences, such as having a permanent criminal record that can ruin a young person’s chances of pursuing their career or enrolling in college.
 If a college student is convicted of a DUI, it can lead to suspension or expulsion.

-If you or your child has been charged with a DUI in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 and schedule a free consultation.
+If you or your child has been charged with a DUI in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 and schedule a free consultation.